 [Note: Many of the genes and conditions described in this summary are found in the Online Mendelian Inheritance in Man (OMIM) database.
 When OMIM appears after a gene name or the name of a condition, click on OMIM for a link to more information.]

 Among women, breast cancer is the most commonly diagnosed cancer after nonmelanoma skin cancer, and it is the second leading cause of cancer deaths after lung cancer.
-In 2014, an estimated 235,030 new cases will be diagnosed, and 40,430 deaths from breast cancer will occur.
+In 2015, an estimated 234,190 new cases will be diagnosed, and 40,730 deaths from breast cancer will occur.
 The incidence of breast cancer, particularly for estrogen receptor–positive cancers occurring after age 50 years, is declining and has declined at a faster rate since 2003; this may be temporally related to a decrease in hormone replacement therapy (HRT) after early reports from the Women’s Health Initiative (WHI).
-An estimated 21,980 new cases of ovarian cancer are expected in 2014, with an estimated 14,270 deaths.
+An estimated 21,290 new cases of ovarian cancer are expected in 2015, with an estimated 14,180 deaths.
 Ovarian cancer is the fifth most deadly cancer in women.
-(Refer to the PDQ summaries on Breast Cancer Treatment and Ovarian Epithelial Cancer Treatment for more information about breast cancer and ovarian cancer rates, diagnosis, and management.)
+An estimated 54,870 new cases of endometrial cancer are expected in 2015, with an estimated 10,170 deaths.
+(Refer to the PDQ summaries on Breast Cancer Treatment; Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer Treatment; and Endometrial Cancer Treatment for more information about breast, ovarian, and endometrial cancer rates, diagnosis, and management.)

 A possible genetic contribution to both breast and ovarian cancer risk is indicated by the increased incidence of these cancers among women with a family history (refer to the Risk Factors for Breast Cancer, Risk Factors for Ovarian Cancer, and Risk Factors for Endometrial Cancer sections below for more information), and by the observation of some families in which multiple family members are affected with breast and/or ovarian cancer, in a pattern compatible with an inheritance of autosomal dominant cancer susceptibility.
 Formal studies of families (linkage analysis) have subsequently proven the existence of autosomal dominant predispositions to breast and ovarian cancer and have led to the identification of several highly penetrant genes as the cause of inherited cancer risk in many families.
 (Refer to the PDQ summary Cancer Genetics Overview for more information about linkage analysis.)
 Mutations in these genes are rare in the general population and are estimated to account for no more than 5% to 10% of breast and ovarian cancer cases overall.
 It is likely that other genetic factors contribute to the etiology of some of these cancers.